w3c/wot-security/wot-security-metadata.md

         "endpointConfig": {
           ... // details omitted; independent of proxy configuration },
-        ... // other security configurations, if needed },
+        ... // other security configuration definitions, if needed "propertySecurityConfig": ["proxyConfig","endpointConfig"],
-      "definitions": {
-        "propertySecurityConfig": ["proxyConfig","endpointConfig"],
-        // other definitions
+        // other security definitions
       },
       ...
       "properties": {